-If you recently bought a new computer, it’s likely that your Functions keys are reversed, broken, flipped, or whatever you want to call it.
+If you recently bought a new computer, and your function keys are not working, it’s likely that they are reversed, broken, flipped, or whatever you want to call it.

-The point is, you want your keys the opposite of what they currently are, and it’s a big deal…
+The point is, your keys are the opposite of they way you want them, and it’s a big deal…

-I almost returned a BRAND NEW computer that I loved because I thought that my Function keys were broken.
+I almost returned a BRAND NEW computer that I loved because my Function keys were not working the way I wanted them to work.

-To see which of your keys are currently dominant on your computer, simply:
+To see which set of keys is currently dominant on your computer, try this:

-- Hit a naked F1 key on your keyboard (only touch the F1 key)
+- Hit F1 key on your keyboard (only touch the F1 key)

 - Evaluate what pops up